 Gas production368 mcm

-Gabon is a small country with a long history of oil exploration and production.
-Oil was first discovered near the African nation’s capital of Libreville, in 1931, when it was still a French colony.
-During the 1960s the country saw a flurry of exploration and production activity, which led to a dramatic increases in production.
-1996 remains the country’s record year: Gabon produced 365,000 bopd in 1996.
-Dwindling production due to maturing fields and a lack of major new finds have led to a significant decreases in production.
-In 2019, Gabon produced 218,000 bopd, according to the BP Statistical Review 2020.
+Gabon’s oil and gas industry is older than the country itself.
+Oil was first discovered near the African nation’s capital of Libreville in 1931 when it was still a French colony.
+During the 1960s the nation saw a flurry of exploration and production activity, which led to a dramatic increase in production.
+In 1996, the country saw record production of 365,000 bopd.
+However, maturing fields and lack of major new finds has led to a significant decrease in output.
+Nevertheless, Gabon remains in the top five oil producers in Sub-Saharan Africa and a member of OPEC.

 READ MOREWoji Weli, country business unit manager of BW Offshore Nigeria, talks to The Energy Year about the reasons for the rapid growth of deepwater oil extraction off Nigeria…